-The time(time) coordinate variable stores the time of each ray, in seconds, from the start of the volume.
+The time(time) coordinate variable stores the time of each ray, in seconds, from a reference time, which is normally the start of the volume (time_coverage_start) but may be a specified reference time (time_reference).

 The range(range) coordinate variable stores the range to the center of each gate.
-All rays in the volume must have the same range geometry.
+All rays in the volume must have the same range geometry, but not necessarily the same number of gates..